its-sachink/Educative/Python 3 - An interactive deep dive/2_Comprehensions/3_Dictionary_Comprehensions.md

 #7.2 KiB
 ```

--   ② This dictionary comprehension builds on the previous comprehension, filters out files smaller than 6000 bytes (if meta.st_size > 6000), and uses that filtered list to construct a dictionary whose keys are the filename minus the extension (os.path.splitext(f)[0]) and whose values are the approximate size of each file (humansize.approximate_size(meta.st_size)).
+-   ② This dictionary comprehension builds on the previous comprehension, <mark>filters out files smaller than 6000 bytes (if meta.st_size > 6000), and uses that filtered list to construct a dictionary whose keys are the filename minus the extension (os.path.splitext(f)[0]) and whose values are the approximate size of each file (humansize.approximate_size(meta.st_size)).</mark>
 </br>
 </br>
 -   Swapping the keys and values of a dictionary.